mozilla/firefox-translations-training/README.md

 compatible with [bergamot-translator](https://github.com/mozilla/bergamot-translator) and can be used by [bergamot-browser-extension](https://github.com/mozilla-extensions/bergamot-browser-extension).

-The pipeline is capable of training a model for a language pair end to end.
+The pipeline is capable of training a translation model for a language pair end to end.
+It uses fast tranlsation engine [Marian](https://marian-nmt.github.io).
-Quality will depend on chosen datasets and data cleaning procedures.
-Some settings might require extra cleaning.
+Translation quality will depend mostly on chosen datasets and data cleaning procedures.
+Some settings might require extra data cleaning.
 It was tested on relatively high resource language pair `ru-en`.
 Low resource pairs might require pipeline fixes.

 ## System requirements

-- Ubuntu 18.04 (it can work on other Linux distributions, but might require `setup` scripts fixes).
+- Ubuntu 18.04 (it can work on other Linux distributions, but might require `setup` scripts fixes; see more details in [marian installation instructions](https://marian-nmt.github.io/quickstart/)).
 - One or several Nvidia GPUs with CUDA drivers installed and at least 8 GB of memory.
-- At least 16 CPU cores ( some steps of the pipelines utilize multiple cores pretty well, so the more the better).
+- At least 16 CPU cores ( some steps of the pipeline utilize multiple cores pretty well, so the more the better).
 - 64GB RAM
 - 200+ GB of disk space ( mostly for datasets and transformations ).
   It depends on chosen datasets and can be significantly higher.